lcp Skip to Main Content

 Do Pathological Liars Know They Are Lying?

-Often, pathological liars aren’t aware of all the lies they tell, and they may believe them.
+Often, pathological liars aren’t aware of all of the lies they tell, and sometimes they may even believe them.

 This can be because, sometimes, pathological lying may develop as a coping mechanism or stem from a mental health disorder.